$502 Million Dollar Verdict Against Johnson & Johnson In DePuy Pinnacle Hip Implant MDL

 Pinnacle Hip Implant

-The outcome of this intense and lengthy litigation made headlines this week after 37 days of testimony from both parties as well as multiple expert witnesses.
+The outcome of this intense and lengthy litigation made headlines after 37 days of testimony from both parties as well as multiple expert witnesses.
 The jury in this bellwether trial – which involved 5 plaintiffs who had received the company’s allegedly defective DePuy Pinnacle hip implant device – returned a verdict for $142 million in compensatory damages and another $360 million in punitive damages.
 The award will likely impact other pending lawsuits for some 7,000 patients across the country.

 Opening arguments for the 10-week trial started January 11th in U.S. District Court in the Northern District of Texas with federal Judge Ed Kinkeade presiding.
 This bellwether trial focused on 5 plaintiffs.
 Their cases best represented “common issues of law and fact” shared with other plaintiffs in the MDL.
 Consolidating a large action with multiple plaintiffs in this way allows the court to adjudicate on the merits.
 It also informs the interested parties about the likely outcome in the remaining cases and the likelihood of settlement agreements.